-There are no taxes on unhealthy foods in Yukon.
+Policy There are no additional taxes applied strictly to unhealthy foods in Ontario. details

 PRICES3 Existing food subsidies favour healthy foods

 The intent of existing subsidies on foods, including infrastructure funding support (e.g. research and development, supporting markets or transport systems), is to favour healthy rather than unhealthy foods in line with overall population nutrition goals